-A IAM User in AWS consists of a name and a set of long-term credentials.
-Leapp never set these values in the configuration files, and automatically generates and refresh a set of short-term credentials to make available.
+An IAM User in AWS consists of a name and a set of long-term credentials.
+Leapp never sets these values in the configuration files, and automatically generates and refreshes a set of short-term credentials.

 If you want to know how Leapp generates and refresh short-term credentials refer to the credentials generation section in the documentation.

 ||Your friendly session name in Leapp.
 Give it a meaningful name so it will be easier to find inside Leapp.|

 ||Your friendly session name in the AWS credential file.
 You will be able to reference it from the AWS CLI with